xipki/xipki/README.md

   - Multiple software instances (all can be in active mode) for the same OCSP signer and certifcate status sources.
   - Support of most popular databases, e.g. Oracle, DB2, PostgreSQL, MySQL, H2

+- Key Tool (for both PKCS#12 and PKCS#11 tokens)
+  - Generation of keypairs and self-signed certificates of RSA, EC and DSA to token
+  - Deletation of keypairs and certificates from token
+  - Update of certificates in token
+  - Generation of PKCS#10 request
+  - Export certificate from token

 - For both CA and OCSP Responder
   - Support of PKCS#12 and JKS keystore